 Let’s face it every house settles over time.
-And with that settling the foundation can get cracks.
+And with that settling, the foundation can get cracks.
 Our house is no exception and the basement has cracks along the cinder block foundation.
+And we wanted to waterproof the foundation cracks.
 Here is one example of the cracks in our basement.

 A big problem with cracks in foundations is that water can now penetrate into the house.
 Which can be a really bad thing… So before we finish our basement we need to address any possible water problems.
 And the first step is filling in any cracks and holes in the foundation.